-Estimated cost: \$2,000 annually

-Source of funds: Town Highway Funds Responsibility: Town Highway Dept. Timeframe: Annual treatments in fall
+Estimated cost: \$2,000 annually Source of funds: Town Highway Funds Responsibility: Town Highway Dept. Timeframe: Annual treatments in fall Current Project Status as of 2018: Town explored the feasibility of this action and has removed it from this project list.
 The Town supports ongoing efforts by power companies to mitigate power outages due to ice storms by pruning and tree removal activities.

-Earthquake

-The Town does not believe the risks associated with earthquake are large enough to require ant town building retrofits at this time.

-The Town believes it is the responsibility of private homeowners to be ready for earthquakes.
-The town generally believes that building construction standards are the responsibility of each private homeowner.
+No local action necessary-cost \$0 Current Project Status as of 2018: Green Mountain Power continues its efforts to trim and remove trees which threaten power lines.